Types of Diversification

 There are two types of diversification depending upon the individual company’s strategic planning.
 These include related diversification and unrelated diversification.

 Related diversification is chosen by the company when it aims to establish a trade unit in a fresh business industry.
 This type of diversification helps a company in the transfer of distinctive competencies, allotment of resources, and collection of various types of products.
 The most important advantage a company gets is that it could apply any business competencies to the entire unit performance.
 The example of related diversification is Intel, where the company has been concentrating on the enhancing business of microprocessors in order to make personal computers (Hil & Jones, 2007).
-Get professional writing help from experts.

 On the other hand, unrelated diversification helps in enhancing of the company’s profits by capturing the benefits of the multipoint competitions.
 The focus of the company is on the usage of general managerial competencies for strengthening individual business units.
 Tyco, is a an example of the organization focusing on unrelated diversification in the successful capture the value for their shareholders.
-You can buy dissertation online.

 Methods of Diversification